shivamujawame/AIW-Infra-Migration/Labfiles/Module 02.md

-# Module 2: Migrate and modernize Linux & OSS DB workloads to Azure
+# HOL 2: Migrate and modernize Linux & OSS DB workloads to Azure

-Duration: 60 minutes

 In this Module, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.